 A variety of conferences are held each week.
-A core curriculum is given early each academic year, and fellows are enrolled in formal course work in the Center for Clinical and Translational Science.
+A core curriculum is given early each academic year, and you are enrolled in formal coursework in the Center for Clinical and Translational Science.
 The Division of Pediatric Gastroenterology and Hepatology holds a weekly conference, as do the Pediatric Inflammatory Bowel Disease Interest Group and Aerodigestive Interest Group.

-Fellows may also find topics of special interest in other conferences sponsored by the Department of Pediatric and Adolescent Medicine, Division of Gastroenterology and Hepatology, and Department of Medical Genetics.
+You may also find topics of special interest in other conferences sponsored by the Department of Pediatric and Adolescent Medicine, Division of Gastroenterology and Hepatology, and Department of Clinical Genomics.

 The weekly schedule may include:

 - IBD Interest Group

 - Liver transplant selection conference

 - Pediatric Grand Rounds

 - Pediatric gastroenterology sign out

 You have the opportunity to teach Mayo Clinic School of Medicine students and pediatric residents through bedside instruction and formal didactic lectures.
 At the beginning of the Pediatric Gastroenterology Fellowship, you are taught how to give effective presentations, and feedback is provided after most presentations.